 Best natural pools on Madeira

-- Porto Moniz are probably the most popular natural pools on the island.
+- Porto Moniz is probably the most popular natural pool on the island.
 Mind you, it can be busy during the summer season.

 - Seixal Natural Pools are surrounded by stunning nature and a black beach.
 You can rent a lounger here.

-- Pocas Do Gomes/Doca Do Cavacas are not big but quite worth a visit!
-There is a natural pool next to the normal one and you can see the fish swim around your feet!
+- Pocas Do Gomes/Doca Do Cavacas is not big but quite worth a visit!
+There is a natural pool next to the normal one and you can see the fish swimming around your feet!

-- The Quinta do Lorde belongs to a luxurious resort which offers its guests this natural sea pool.
+- The Quinta do Lorde belongs to a luxurious resort that offers its guests this natural sea pool.

 - Prainha is one of madeira’s best natural beaches and located near popular Ponta de São Lourenço.
 It offers sun beds, parasols and toilets.

 - Calheta, this man-made beach has a beach restaurant and bar and is also popular with the locals.